KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_015_SimpleTexture.md

 ```

 In the fragment shader, the texture coordinates arrive in the `"v_texcoord0"` variable.
-Additionally, the fragment shader contains the uniform variable `"u_diffuse"` which defines the sampler for the actual texture data.
+Additionally, the fragment shader contains the uniform variable `"u_diffuse"`, which defines the sampler for the actual texture data.
 The texture data is looked up at the given coordinates, using the `texture2D` function, to obtain the diffuse base color for the fragment:

 ```glsl
 ...